 - NOW Crown is as awesome as ever!

-It was in 1916 when a farmer came to the door of a pastor and his wife (J.D. and Harriet Williams) and said, “I am here for you to teach me the word of God.”
-In response, Rev. and Mrs. Williams started teaching Bible classes to him, three other boarding students and 40 students in the evening.
-On October 13, 1916 J.D.
+It was 1916 when a farmer came to the door of a pastor and his wife (J.D. and Harriet Williams) and said, “I am here for you to teach me the word of God.”
+In response, Rev. and Mrs. Williams started teaching Bible classes to him, three other boarding students, and 40 students in the evening.
+On October 13, 1916, J.D.
 Williams took the first steps towards creating an official school, which was called the Alliance Training Home.

 In March of 1917, the first campus started its construction process.
 Located at 1635 Sherburne Avenue in St. Paul, it was ready in time for the school’s second year.
 Complete with offices, a chapel, dining room, dormitories, and more, the first campus became a spiritual and study haven for students for almost two decades.

 Also in 1917, the founder of the Christian and Missionary Alliance, Dr. A.B.
 Simpson visited the new campus.
 In a missionary meeting on campus, Dr. Simpson spoke about the history of the Alliance and the importance of having a spiritually strong center.
 Nearly 100 years later, Crown College continues to be a Christ-centered school with strong ties to the Alliance.

 One of the biggest changes in the thirties for the school was a campus move.
 The first campus, built in 1917 on Sherburne Avenue, was not going to be able to meet the needs of the growing student body much longer.
 A Lutheran Seminary building on Englewood Avenue was purchased and a move was made in the summer of 1935.
 The large, red, brick building was located on spacious grounds and eventually became known as “Old Main.”
 This new campus – with its chapel, dormitories, classrooms, and room to build – suited the needs of the school for decades.

 Our name changed to St. Paul Bible Institute